Mental Health Research Matters.

 Inlight is an Institutional Strategic Initiative of the University of Toronto committed to improving student mental health and wellness outcomes by investing in high-quality, impactful research and driving scalable research innovations.

-In 2020, we set out to develop a Five-Year Strategic Research Plan to lead student mental health research, in collaboration with students, faculty, and staff.
+In 2022, we released a Five-Year Strategic Research Plan to support student mental health at the University of Toronto in collaboration with students, faculty, and staff.

 Inlight is reimagining how we support post-secondary mental health research on our campuses in order to enhance student mental health and wellness.